Get insider access

 3. Best Sounding Mid-Range Wireless Earbuds

 If you're looking for a less expensive option, consider the Samsung Galaxy Buds FE Truly Wireless instead.
 These earbuds are available for under $100 and offer solid build quality and a comfortable design.
 They have a relatively neutral sound profile out of the box, and their excellent bass accuracy means your audio has body and punch that doesn't overwhelm instruments and vocals.
-Unlike the Nothing Ear Truly Wireless, these only have EQ presets, though, and unfortunately, the app is only available if you own an Android device.
+Unlike the Nothing Ear Truly Wireless, these only have EQ presets and, unfortunately, the app is only available if you own an Android device.
 That said, their noise isolation punches above their price and outdoes the Nothing's ANC.

 See our review